Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 # Licence

-This project is XXX licensed.
+This project is CC-BY 4.0 licensed.

 # Contact